When is radiotherapy used for prostate cancer?

 Is radiotherapy better than surgery for prostate cancer?

 There is no single answer: in many cases they offer comparable results, and the best option depends on your situation, tumor risk and preferences.
-The doctor explains the alternatives so you decide together.
+The doctor explains the alternatives so you decide together, in coordination with your urologist.

 Does prostate radiotherapy cause impotence or incontinence?

 Urinary, bowel or sexual effects can occur and depend on each patient and the technique.
-Modern techniques aim to reduce them; the doctor explains how they are prevented and managed.
+Modern techniques such as IMRT aim to reduce them, and the doctor monitors and manages them throughout treatment and follow-up.

 How many sessions will I need?

-It depends on the technique and the schedule chosen.
-Standard and hypofractionated schedules exist; the exact number is defined during planning, after your assessment.
+It depends on the technique and the schedule chosen for your case.
+Standard and shorter (hypofractionated) schedules exist; the exact number is defined during planning, after your assessment.

 Will I be radioactive to my family?

-With external radiotherapy you are not radioactive.
+With external radiotherapy you are not radioactive and can be with your family completely normally.
 For brachytherapy the doctor will give you specific recommendations for your case.

 Do you offer second opinions?

 Yes.
-It is common to consult to confirm or review a radiotherapy plan already recommended by another doctor.
+It is common to consult to confirm or review a plan already recommended by another doctor.
+You can send your biopsy report and PSA values via WhatsApp to help guide the assessment.

 Ready for an assessment?